DingXiaoH/RepVGG/README.md

 ```
 python convert.py RepVGG-B2-train.pth RepVGG-B2-deploy.pth -a RepVGG-B2
 ```
-Then you can test the inference-time model by
+Then you may test the inference-time model by
 ```
 python test.py [imagenet-folder with train and val folders] deploy RepVGG-B2-deploy.pth -a RepVGG-B2
 ```
-Note that the "deploy" arg builds a inference-time model.
+Note that the argument "deploy" builds a inference-time model.

 # ImageNet training settings